sarahleejane/sarahleejane.github.io/_posts/2014-09-15-frequency-of-variable-per-column-with-R.markdown

 ![Lunch box count plot](/assets/chosen.per.lunch.item.png)

-Always feel free to let me know if this is bad R practise, or if there is a better solution.
+### Feedback
+Always feel free to get in touch with other solutions, general thoughts or questions.